ypinhsuan/tp/docs/DeveloperGuide.md

 #### Deleting a student

-1. Deleting a student while all students are being shown.
+1. Deleting a student while all students are being shown

    1. Prerequisites: List all students using the `list-student` command.
 Multiple students in the list.